dropwizard/dropwizard/docs/source/manual/configuration.rst

                                                     handle admin requests.
-adminMinThreads           1                         The minimum number of threads to use for admin requests. adminMaxThreads           64                        The maximum number of threads to use for admin requests.
+adminMinThreads           1                         The minimum number of threads to use for admin requests. adminMaxThreads           64                        The maximum number of threads to use for admin requests. adminContextPath          /                         The context path of the admin servlets, including metrics and tasks. applicationContextPath    /                         The context path of the application servlets, including Jersey.
 ========================  =======================   =====================================================================

 .. _`HTTP connector`:  https://github.com/dropwizard/dropwizard/blob/master/dropwizard-jetty/src/main/java/io/dropwizard/jetty/HttpConnectorFactory.java